The Search for "God Particle" with Big Data

 With such massive and fast-growing data, Big data made it possible to analyse the plethora of particles.
 This data is analysed by algorithms that are programmed to detect the energy signatures left behind by the appearance and disappearance of the elusive particles CERN are looking for.
 The algorithms compare the results with theoretical data on how the particle is believed to act.

-In 2013, scientists at CERN announced that they had found the Higgs boson particle—a ground-breaking discovery.
-Later that year, Nobel prize in physics was awarded jointly to François Englert and Peter Higgs “for the theoretical discovery of a mechanism that contributes to our understanding of the origin of mass of subatomic particles, and which was confirmed through the discovery of the predicted fundamental particle, by the ATLAS and CMS experiments at CERN’s Large Hadron Collider”.
+On 4 July 2012, scientists at CERN announced that they had found a new particle consistent with the Higgs boson, a ground-breaking discovery.
+The following year, the 2013 Nobel Prize in physics was awarded jointly to François Englert and Peter Higgs “for the theoretical discovery of a mechanism that contributes to our understanding of the origin of mass of subatomic particles, and which was confirmed through the discovery of the predicted fundamental particle, by the ATLAS and CMS experiments at CERN’s Large Hadron Collider”.

 Data

-Before computer became ubiquitous, data used to be recoreded on paper: sample survey and questionnaire, population census, student grades.
-They are usually time-consuming and not effective.
-Data collections are mostly structured and follows certain format for statistical analysis.
-The advent of computers help ease the labourious task of data collection and analysis, especially with spreedsheet application softwares like Microsoft Excel, Lotus 123, etc., that allows for organization, analysis and storage of data in tabular form.
+Before computers became ubiquitous, data used to be recorded on paper: sample surveys and questionnaires, population censuses, student grades.
+These are usually time-consuming and not effective.
+Such data collections are mostly structured and follow a certain format for statistical analysis.
+The advent of computers helped ease the laborious task of data collection and analysis, especially with spreadsheet application software like Microsoft Excel, Lotus 1-2-3, etc., that allows for organisation, analysis and storage of data in tabular form.

 The launch of World Wide Web (WWW) in 1989, by Sir Tim Berners-Lee, made it extremely easy and seamless to collect, store and analyse data on the computer.
-As the Web made data easily accessible, more people started contribution to the existing data.
-This resort to a very large volume of data with different formats: leading to structured, unstructures or semi-structured kinds of data.
+As the Web made data easily accessible, more people started contributing to the existing data.
+This resulted in a very large volume of data with different formats: structured, unstructured, or semi-structured kinds of data.

-Unstructure data on the other hand, can’t be easily categorised, e.g. tweets, photos, videos, clickstreams and other data from unstructured sources.
-Although taking a closer look into some of the unstructured data, we can re-classify some of them as semi-structured data: Email is a good example of a semi-structured data, as they contain structure metadata—like email heading, as well as the unstructure text and maybe photos or other attached documents.
+Unstructured data, on the other hand, can’t be easily categorised, e.g. tweets, photos, videos, clickstreams and other data from unstructured sources.
+Although taking a closer look into some of the unstructured data, we can re-classify some of them as semi-structured data: Email is a good example of semi-structured data, as it contains structured metadata, like the email heading, as well as the unstructured text and maybe photos or other attached documents.
 Metadata, data that describes and gives information about other data, can add some kind of structure to unstructured data: Like adding word tags to photos for ease of identification, or hashtags on social networking platforms for topic classifications.
 Unstructured data can’t be stored in a table-style (relational databases), or on spreadsheet, making it hard to extract useful information from them even as there’re lots of these data around us; for this, special tools have been built to help sort them out.

 Big Data Basics